SalahZITOUNI/java-interview-particeep/README.md

 ```

 # Code Modifications :
-In order to complete the assignement i modified the the codes provided and i tested and my code passed all the tests.
+In order to complete the assignement , i modified the the codes provided , i tested it and my codes has passed all the tests.
 you can find the code the repository.

 # 1. Async Modifications :